Lapratomo24/winter-worldcup/README.md

 3. Venues
 - Verify that ascii text is displayed properly.
-- Verify that all values from gsheet venues table are displayed on the terminal.
+- Verify that all values from gsheets venues table are displayed on the terminal.
 - Verify that pressing m will take users back to main menu.
 - Verify that pressing e will result in exiting the terminal.

 4. National Teams
 - Verify that choosing an option on the options page will take users to the respective groups.
 - Verify that ascii text is displayed properly.
-- Verify that all values from gsheet group table are displayed on the terminal.
+- Verify that all values from gsheets group table are displayed on the terminal.
 - Verify that pressing m will take users back to main menu.
 - Verify that pressing e will result in exiting the terminal.